tempusfrangit/go-xdr/examples/alias/README.md

 # XDR Alias Types Example

-This example demonstrates how to use type aliases with XDR encoding/decoding.
+This example demonstrates how type aliases work with XDR auto-detection.

 ## What are Alias Types?